Critical Listening Involves A Number Of Important Skills Including

 • Bandwagon fallacy: Arguing that something is true because it is popular.

-For example, imagine someone arguing that "we shouldn't listen to Dr. Smith's advice on climate change because he's a convicted criminal."
-This is an ad hominem fallacy because it attacks Dr. Smith's character instead of addressing the validity of his scientific arguments.
+Here's one way to look at it: imagine someone arguing that "we shouldn't listen to Dr. Smith's advice on climate change because he's a convicted criminal."
+This is an ad hominem fallacy because it attacks Dr. Smith's character instead of addressing the validity of his scientific arguments The details matter here.
+And it works..

 Summarizing and Synthesizing Information